Quaggie/UpcomingMovies/README.md

 - Support for all iPhones/iPads
 - Detail movie screen for full information

+## Required
+- iOS 12.0+ / macOS 10.12+
+- Xcode 10.1+
+- Swift 4.2+

 ## Installation
+`The Project should run without having to install the pods because it is on the repository, but if it doesn't build, please run the commands below.`

-Open the terminal on the project root and run the commands below
+Open the terminal on the project root

 - If Cocoapods is not installed (Please not ruby is required for the gem installation)
 ```bash